drinkablebreeze/starbestfit.com/CONTRIBUTING.md

-# Contributing to Crab Fit
+# Contributing to Star Fit

 ## Creating Issues

-If you find any bugs or have a feature request, please [create an issue](https://github.com/GRA0007/crab.fit/issues/new/choose).
+If you find any bugs or have a feature request, please [create an issue](https://github.com/drinkablebreeze/starbestfit.com/issues/new/choose).

 ## Translating

-If you speak a language other than English and you want to help translate Crab Fit, visit [Crab Fit on Transifex](https://explore.transifex.com/crab-fit/crab-fit/) and click "Join this project".
+If you speak a language other than English and you want to help translate Star Fit, visit [Star Fit on Transifex](https://explore.transifex.com/star-fit/star-fit/) and click "Join this project".

-For more information on how to translate, visit the [translating wiki page](https://github.com/GRA0007/crab.fit/wiki/Translating).
+For more information on how to translate, visit the [translating wiki page](./wiki/Translating).

 ## Local Development

-This is a guide on getting Crab Fit working locally for development purposes.
+This is a guide on getting Star Fit working locally for development purposes.
 You should first follow this if you're thinking of making a [pull request](#pull-requests).

-Note: if you'd like to get Crab Fit running because you want to have your own instance, please instead follow the [self-hosting](https://github.com/GRA0007/crab.fit/wiki/Self%E2%80%90hosting) guide.
+Note: if you'd like to get Star Fit running because you want to have your own instance, please instead follow the [self-hosting](./wiki/Self%E2%80%90hosting) guide.

 ### Software

-Crab Fit is written using Rust (for the API) and Next.js (for the frontend).
+Star Fit is written using Rust (for the API) and Next.js (for the frontend).
 Before you begin, you'll need to make sure you have the required software installed:

 | Software | Installation instructions |
 | --- | --- |